 The program is designed to prepare a graduate with the entry-level skills and knowledge needed to assume the role of a registered nurse and succeed on the National Council Licensure Exam for Registered Nursing (NCLEX-RN).
-The graduate employs clinical judgment, assessment, and caring interventions consistent with standars of care, uses therapeutic communication and principles of teaching and learning, collaborates with members of the healthcare team, manages care delivery, and demonstrates professional behaviors, consistent with contemporary nursing practice.
+The graduate employs assessment, clinical decision making, caring interventions, communication, teaching and learning, collaboration, management of care, and professional behaviors consistent with contemporary nursing practice.
 Graduates practice in hospitals, clinics, and extended-care facilities and may continue their nursing education to the bachelors, masters, and doctoral levels through a variety of educational articulation options.
-LPNs applying for this program option must meet academic requirements, complete 20 hours of pre-requisite general education coursework, possess an unencumbered Tennessee practical nurse license, submit a Nursing program application by the specified deadline, and take an admission exam prior to being formally accepted into the program.
+LPNs applying for this program option must meet academic requirements, complete 20 hours of prerequisite general education coursework, possess an unencumbered Tennessee or multi-state practical nurse license, submit a Nursing program application by the specified deadline, and take an admission exam prior to being formally accepted into the program.
 Admission selection is competitive and is based on a point system.
 Program application, and details of the admission process and point system are available from the Nursing Program.
 A new class is admitted each spring and the deadline for program admission application is February 1.